apache/druid/docs/content/operations/basic-cluster-tuning.md

 Having a heap that is too large can result in excessively long GC collection pauses, the ~24GB upper limit is imposed to avoid this.

+If caching is enabled on Historicals, the cache is stored on heap, sized by `druid.cache.sizeInBytes`.

 Running out of heap on the Historicals can indicate misconfiguration or usage patterns that are overloading the cluster.

 ##### Lookups